BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 Anyhow, the Saturnia Thermal Bath is something that is not typical for many Tuscany itineraries, but personally, I think that the thermal waters at Saturnia are a great way to relax and see the other side of Tuscany.
 You can also visit the town of Saturnia after hopping in the free thermal springs!

-Whether I will have 5 or 7 days in Tuscany or 10 – I would create my days as listed above.
-However, even if you change the route or some places, this post hopefully has helped you create your perfect one week Tuscany itinerary.
+However, even if you change the route or some places, this post hopefully has helped you create your perfect one-week Tuscany itinerary.

 Sometimes I felt like I had visited a village already as some towns and villages are “similar,” and the scenery did not always dramatically change.
 However, it was a great experience, and while 5 days in Tuscany is the minimum, you can easily spend much more time there without getting bored.